zhiming97/Predicting-Satisfaction-Of-Airline-Customers/README.md

 ### Project Overview

-- Airline customers sastisfaction is predicted using machine learning algorithms like support vector model, artificial neural networks and random forest
+- Airline customers satisfaction is predicted using machine learning algorithms like support vector machines, artificial neural networks and random forest

 - The dataset is based on an airline passenger satisfaction survey.
 It is obtained from Kaggle which can be accessed via this link -> https://www.kaggle.com/datasets/teejmahal20/airline-passenger-